HomeArticlesComparisonDepreciation vs Appreciation

 Our Verdict

-Most consumer purchases — cars, gadgets, furniture — depreciate, and the right mental model for them is budgeting for a using-up of value over time, not treating them as an investment that might pay you back.
-Most appreciating assets — real estate, diversified equities, certain commodities — require patience and carry genuine market risk, but they build wealth over long time horizons specifically because scarcity and growing demand work in the owner's favor rather than against it, the opposite dynamic from a depreciating asset's wear-driven decline.
+Most consumer purchases, cars, gadgets, furniture, depreciate, and the right mental model for them is budgeting for a using-up of value over time rather than treating them as an investment that might pay you back.
+Most appreciating assets, real estate, diversified equities, certain commodities, require patience and carry genuine market risk, but they build wealth over long time horizons because scarcity and growing demand work in the owner's favor.

 Frequently Asked Questions

 Depreciation is the decline in an asset's value over time, typically seen in vehicles, electronics, and machinery due to wear, obsolescence, or oversupply.
-Appreciation is the opposite — an increase in value over time, typically seen in real estate, land, equities, and some collectibles, driven by scarcity, inflation, or growing demand.
+Appreciation runs the other direction: an increase in value over time, typically seen in real estate, land, equities, and some collectibles, driven by scarcity, inflation, or growing demand.
 The same general compound-growth math underlies both; only the direction and the typical drivers differ.

-Electronics like laptops and smartphones depreciate faster than most other consumer goods because of rapid technological obsolescence — newer models with better specifications arrive every year, which sharply reduces demand for older ones regardless of their physical condition.
+Electronics like laptops and smartphones depreciate faster than most other consumer goods because of rapid technological obsolescence.
+Newer models with better specifications arrive every year, and that sharply reduces demand for older ones regardless of their physical condition.
 A laptop or smartphone can lose 25-35% of its value within the first year, noticeably steeper than the first-year depreciation typical of vehicles or furniture.

 Businesses commonly use either the straight-line method, which deducts an equal amount of the asset's cost each year over its useful life, or the declining balance method, which deducts a larger amount in early years and progressively smaller amounts later.
 The choice affects the size and timing of the tax deduction but not the total amount depreciated over the asset's full useful life.
 The [Depreciation Calculator](/depreciation-calculator/) supports both methods so you can compare the year-by-year deduction schedule each one produces.

-Yes.
+It is.
 Depreciation is often treated as a deductible business expense that reduces taxable income each year the asset is in use, providing an ongoing tax benefit.
-Appreciation, by contrast, typically isn't taxed at all until the asset is actually sold, at which point the gain is taxed as a capital gain — meaning unrealized appreciation can compound for years without triggering any tax liability, unlike depreciation deductions which are claimed annually regardless of whether the asset is sold.
+Appreciation, by contrast, typically isn't taxed at all until the asset is actually sold, at which point the gain is taxed as a capital gain.
+Unrealized appreciation can compound for years without triggering any tax liability, unlike depreciation deductions, which get claimed annually regardless of whether the asset is sold.

-Yes, particularly with property.
+It can, particularly with property.
 A house and the land it sits on are often treated separately for this reason: the physical structure (the building) typically depreciates due to wear and aging, while the land beneath it can appreciate due to scarcity and location demand.
-The net change in total property value depends on which effect is larger — in fast-growing locations, land appreciation usually outweighs structural depreciation by a wide margin; in declining areas, the opposite can happen.
+The net change in total property value depends on which effect is larger.
+In fast-growing locations, land appreciation usually outweighs structural depreciation by a wide margin; in declining areas, the opposite can happen.

-The difference comes down to supply and physical durability.
-Consumer goods like cars and electronics are mass-produced, wear out physically, and are replaced by newer models, so both their physical condition and their relative desirability decline over time.
-Land is fundamentally limited in supply — it cannot be manufactured — so as population and economic activity grow around a fixed supply of usable land, demand-driven price pressure tends to push values up rather than down over the long run.
+It comes down to supply and physical durability.
+Consumer goods like cars and electronics are mass-produced, wear out physically, and get replaced by newer models, so both their physical condition and their relative desirability decline over time.
+Land is fundamentally limited in supply, since it can't be manufactured, so as population and economic activity grow around a fixed supply of usable land, demand-driven price pressure tends to push values up rather than down over the long run.

-No — generally only assets with a determinable useful life that are used to generate income qualify, such as machinery, vehicles, computers, and office equipment.
-Land specifically does not qualify for depreciation, even when it's a business asset, precisely because land does not wear out or become obsolete the way physical equipment does.
+Not every one.
+Generally only assets with a determinable useful life that are used to generate income qualify, such as machinery, vehicles, computers, and office equipment.
+Land specifically does not qualify for depreciation, even when it's a business asset, precisely because land doesn't wear out or become obsolete the way physical equipment does.
 This is also why commercial property purchases are typically split into a depreciable building value and a non-depreciable land value for accounting purposes.

 Ask whether the asset is mass-produced and subject to wear or technological replacement (likely depreciation) or whether it's inherently scarce, durable, and tied to growing demand (potential appreciation).
 Vehicles, electronics, furniture, and most consumer goods almost always depreciate regardless of brand or price point.
 Real estate, land, and diversified long-term equity holdings have historically appreciated over long horizons, though with real market risk and no guarantee for any individual asset or time period.